A Theory of Ecosystem Change

 A de facto programme, not systems theory of change

-The Ethiopian Data Foundations study - developed by Systemic Innovation and Professor Erik Stam with IGC Ethiopia support advances the operational framework for this chapter.
+The Ethiopian Data Foundations study - developed by Systemic Innovation and Professor Erik Stam with IGC Ethiopia support - advances the operational framework for this section.
 Rather than treating ecosystem change as a matter of programme improvement, the study introduces four Systemic Growth Metrics that track whether reforms are converting entrepreneurial activity into sustainable scale: scale-up conversion (the proportion of startups growing to medium-scale firms); capital leverage (how effectively early-stage funding attracts later investment); dropout (the share of firms that stall before reaching sustainability, and where in the pipeline that happens); and ecosystem recycling (how far experienced entrepreneurs, employees, and investors reinvest in the next generation of firms).
-In Ethiopia, approximately 6 percent of post-2010 startups reach the scale-up conversion threshold comparable to Rwanda but below Kenya with a flat funding funnel and limited recycling (around 5 percent serial founders).
+In Ethiopia, approximately 6 percent of post-2010 startups reach the scale-up conversion threshold - comparable to Rwanda but below Kenya - with a flat funding funnel and limited recycling (around 5 percent serial founders).
 These metrics provide a diagnostic framework: a way to see whether the ecosystem is becoming more capable of turning entrepreneurial energy into cumulative growth.

 This framework matters for the theory of change because it shifts the question from "what programmes should be delivered?" to "which conditions, when changed, produce measurable movement in these four metrics?"
+In Meadows' terms, the metrics operate at the information-flows leverage point - the point where the system becomes able to see what its structure is producing, which is the precondition for any structural change.

 The broader frame is useful.
 The Commission on Growth and Development's 2008 Growth Report, co-chaired by Michael Spence, identified just thirteen economies that had sustained the kind of growth over post-war decades that materially transforms an economy's productive structure - 7 percent annual growth for 25 consecutive years.
 Two decades on, the list has not grown.
 Rwanda, Ethiopia, and Cambodia came near the threshold without crossing it.
 The implication for ecosystem design is sobering: the conditions that produce sustained transformation are structurally rare, and they are not manufactured at programme scale.
 They are the manifestation of governing orientations maintained across political cycles.
 This publication operates downstream of that constraint, not upstream of it.